vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-best-practices-for-rendering-images.md

 updatedAt: "2022-12-13T20:17:44.629Z"
 ---

-While building your brand's visual identity, you'll often use images in your store theme.
+While building your brand's visual identity, you'll often use images in your Store Theme.
 Images, however, can significantly impact a website's performance.
 In this sense, Store Framework provides different image blocks for different use cases.
 Each block defines how images will be cropped, rendered, and displayed to end-users.
 Hence, to implement the right solution for your use case, please consider the practices presented in the following.

 ***